bruvellu/terebratalia-wnts/wnt.md

 <!--excretion [@Gasiorowski2021-yf]-->

 In this study, we characterize the Wnt complement of the brachiopod *T. transversa* and investigate the spatiotemporal expression dynamics of Wnt signaling components throughout embryogenesis.
-We focus our analysis in the period of axial elongation when the different body regions are established.
-We find that ligands, receptors, and antagonists show an anteroposterior organization forming transcriptional territories that precede and subsequently coincide with morphological subdivisions.
+We find that in the period of axial elongation, when the different body regions are established, ligands, receptors, and antagonists show an anteroposterior organization forming transcriptional territories that precede and subsequently coincide with morphological subdivisions.
 Each territory exhibits a unique ligand--receptor context, suggesting that the modulation of Wnt signaling pathways may differentially pattern and differentiate the brachiopod larval body regions.
 In addition, we find the spatial arrangement of Frizzled receptors is evolutionary conserved, while the expression of Wnt ligands varies considerably even between closely related species.
-This suggests that evolutionary ligand shuffling may be a mechanism involved in the evolution of metazoan body axis.
+This suggests that evolutionary shuffling of ligand expression may be a mechanism involved in the evolution of metazoan body axis.

 <!--At the Fz receptor, the binding of proteins other than Wnt can antagonize signaling.
 Specific antagonists include Dickkopf (Dkk), Wnt inhibitory factor 1 (WIF-1),[50][51] secreted Frizzled-related proteins (SFRP), Cerberus, Frzb, Wise, SOST, and Naked cuticle.
 These constitute inhibitors of Wnt signaling.
 However, other molecules also act as activators.
 Norrin and R-Spondin2 activate Wnt signaling in the absence of Wnt ligand.-->